jaypoojara/nyt-most-popular/README.md

 These are the available scripts in the project:

-- `npm run dev`: Starts the development server using Vite.
+- `yarn dev`: Starts the development server using Vite.
-- `npm run build`: Builds the project (compiles TypeScript and uses Vite for bundling).
+- `yarn build`: Builds the project (compiles TypeScript and uses Vite for bundling).
-- `npm run lint`: Runs ESLint for linting code.
+- `yarn lint`: Runs ESLint for linting code.
-- `npm run preview`: Starts a production preview of the build.
+- `yarn preview`: Starts a production preview of the build.
-- `npm run test`: Runs unit tests using Vitest.
+- `yarn test`: Runs unit tests using Vitest.
-- `npm run test:coverage`: Runs unit tests and generates a coverage report.
+- `yarn test:coverage`: Runs unit tests and generates a coverage report.
-- `npm run test:watch`: Runs tests in watch mode (useful for active development).
+- `yarn test:watch`: Runs tests in watch mode (useful for active development).
-- `npm run test:e2e`: Runs end-to-end tests using Playwright.
+- `yarn test:e2e`: Runs end-to-end tests using Playwright.
-- `npm run test:e2e:ci`: Runs Playwright tests for CI environments.
+- `yarn test:e2e:ci`: Runs Playwright tests for CI environments.

 ## Libraries Used and Their Purpose